Qianzf/lif/doc/route.md

 #### NOTICE

-In `CASE-2`, if the value of `bind` key is an anonymous function or a closure, then the codes in it will be executed twice.
+In `CASE-3`, if the value of `bind` key is an anonymous function or a closure, then the codes in it will be executed twice, which is not recommended to specific route handler in that way.

 - Nested Group